joey-chance/Order-Matching-Engine/scripts/personal readme.md

 1. run `./grader engine < <path to test case input>`
 2. eg: `./grader engine < ./grader engine < scripts/concurrent-buy_then_concurrent_sell_medium.in`

+## To run run_all_basic.sh
+1. bash scripts/run_all_basic.sh

 Todo:
 0. Figure out a way to break instr concurr w/o instr locks (to test that instr locks are useful)
-1. Change to timestamp, execution_id std::atomic<int>
+1. Change to timestamp,  std::atomic<int>

+Done:
-2. Fix segfault on partial filling orders
+0. Fix segfault on partial filling orders
+1. Fix execution id bug

 Notes:

+Deprecated Notes:

-1. Partial filling Orders cause segfault
+1. (Solved) Partial filling Orders cause segfault
 2. There is shared mutex to do the synchronisation...no longer need my impl :(
 3. Error forced on soctf-pdc-019 (since it has 2*10 cores and 40 threads)
 	3b.
 (Now able to) Unable to force an error with 20 writers